-We chose not to get a baby swing because we had a small apartment and they require a lot of space, but many (many, many) moms and dads are completely nuts over baby swings.
+We chose not to get a baby swing because we had a small apartment and they require a lot of space, but many (many, many) parents are completely nuts over baby swings.

 Most swings not only swing back and forth (like a pendulum), but also play sounds and have other visual goodies.
 You can also use a swing like a bouncy seat to stash your baby away while you GSD (get stuff/sh*t done) around the house.

-Fisher-Price has the market cornered on swings, the most popular one being the Cradle ‘n Swing (above^^).
+Fisher-Price has the market cornered on traditional (full-size) baby swings.
 Check out all of Fisher-Price’s baby swings.
-This is a great item to buy used on Craigslist and the like.
+Remember: this is a great item to buy used on Craigslist and the like.

-There are also some mixey-matchey seats and swings ~
+There are also some mixey-matchey items in the “swings and rockers” department ~

 Another popular combo item, but more of a space-hog is…

 $$ – Graco DuetSoothe Swing + Rocker ~ $189

 This swing is much bigger than the previous two, but if space is not at a premium, check it out.
 This one is similar to a traditional swing (i.e. it doesn’t bounce, and has three swinging positions), but what sets it apart is that the seat is detachable so you can carry baby from room to room (super helpful if she happens to fall asleep while swinging, and you want to take a shower!).

 This could have landed in the “bouncer” category, but I felt it was more of a swingy thing.